Impact Story

 What has the support helped you achieve?

-“Their help allowed us to design and push for a new law—the Foreign Extortion Prevention Act—that was ultimately passed by Congress and signed into law by President Biden.
+“Their help allowed us to design and push the Foreign Extortion Prevention Act, which was ultimately passed by Congress and signed into law by President Biden.
 It is very likely the most important anti-foreign-bribery law in the world.”

 – Scott Greytak